wgalyen/Lookup/example/content/install/installing-lookup.md

 Sort: 2
 */

-Once you are sure you have met the [minimum requirements](%base_url%/install/requirements) you can install Lookup by following these steps:
+Make sure you have met the [minimum requirements](%base_url%/install/requirements) then install

-It is recommended to create a new Git repository to store your documentation files and then install Lookup as a dependency into it.
+Lookup:

-See the `example/` directory for how this implementation works.
+**Note:** It is recommended to create a new Git repository to store your documentation files and then install Lookup as a dependency into it.
+See the [example directory](https://github.com/wgalyen/Lookup/tree/master/example) to see how this is done.

-1. Switch to your existing or new project directory
+1. Switch to your existing or new project directory.
 2. Add Lookup to your project via NPM's package.json file or downloading the latest version from the [releases page](https://github.com/wgalyen/Lookup/releases)
 3. In a terminal, run `npm install` to install the node dependencies
 4. To start Lookup, run `npm start` (or `npm run start_win` on Windows)